7 Spanish Board Games to Make Language Learning Fun

-This award-winning board game was designed to help you learn Spanish, unlike some of the other games on this list.
+This award-winning board game was designed specifically to help you learn Spanish, unlike some of the other games on this list.

 The game takes the form of a race through Spain.
 You’ll go through major Spanish cities like Barcelona, Seville and Valencia on your way to your final destination: Madrid.
 To advance on your journey, you must use your playing cards to form sentences.
 If you form longer sentences, you’ll move more quickly.
 There are four different decks of cards with themes like “Eating & Drinking” to help you learn specific and useful vocabulary sets.

-KLOO’s Learn to Speak Spanish Language Board Game – Race to Madrid is appropriate for beginning through intermediate Spanish students.
-It’s a helpful tool to learn vocabulary and sentence construction, but you’ll also learn a little bit about Spanish cities and landmarks.
+KLOO: Race to Madrid is appropriate for beginning through intermediate Spanish students.
+It’s a helpful tool to learn vocabulary and sentence construction, but you’ll also learn a little bit about Spanish geography and landmarks.

-While ¡Dígame!
-(Tell me!)
-Spanish Learning Card Game is technically a card game and not a board game, it’s a worthwhile option for any game fan.
+While “¡Dígame!”
+(Tell me!) is technically a card game and not a board game, it’s a worthwhile option for any game fan.
 This award-winning game aims to immerse you in the Spanish language.

 To win the game, you have to learn words and put the cards in the “Entiendo” (I understand) pile.
 To do this, you must be able to recognize the phrase based on a demonstration (sort of like charades) or Spanish language hints, which you can access on your phone or online.

-¡Dígame!
-Spanish Learning Card Game is appropriate for beginning through intermediate Spanish students.
+¡Dígame! is appropriate for beginning through intermediate Spanish students.
 It helps players memorize basic words and phrases and see their meanings in context.

-Basic Spanish: BINGO Board Game offers Spanish learning fun for groups of 3 to 36 people.
+BINGO offers Spanish learning fun for groups of 3 to 36 people.
 It’s best for beginner level Spanish students.

 The game works a lot like regular bingo.
 A caller draws a card and calls out the word on the card.
 Then, players look to see if that word (accompanied by an associated image) appears on their cards.
 If so, they mark it with a chip.
 Once a player has a line of chips, they win.
 This is an easy way to learn basic vocabulary through repeated exposure.